wdi-sf-fall/notes/week_01_fundamentals/day_3_intro_to_javascript/dawn_js_primitives/README.md

    2.718, 3.14, .5, .25, etc
   ```

-In JS, these are the same **type** of object, which it calls *Numbers*, so if you know floats and integers don not go looking for them.
+In JS, these are the same **type** of object, which it calls *Numbers*, so if you know floats and integers do not go looking for them.

 ## Strings